 I have a very good understanding of my own physical abilities and even when I’m at the lower end of my fitness, I usually understand how I’ll perform on any given hike.
 Not so on this trip.

 Poor assumption number two.
 My fitness level was sitting around 65% of my peak on this trip.
 While I have done longer distances on three day hikes, this Kiandra to Tharwa trip was without a doubt the hardest I have ever done.
-It took me a while to work out the issue and I concluded it was the lack of build up over consecutive long days.
+It took me a while to work out the issue and I concluded it was the lack of a physical build up over consecutive long days.
 Previously when I have done this extreme level of hiking, my fitness lead-in and preparation have set me up so much better than on this hike.
 I completed this hike as planned but really felt the physical impacts from the hard push.

 Your fitness regime should ensure you are capable of undertaking your planned trip, whatever you have planned